PhoenicisOrg/scripts/README.md

   }
   ```

+  4. Verify changes:
+  * Ensure that the changes fulfill the code quality requirements and the files are formatted correctly (see [tools](https://phoenicisorg.github.io/scripts/tools/)).

-  4. Create a pull request
+  5. Create a pull request:
   * Please create one pull request per script if you want to commit multiple scripts.
   * use the following naming convention
        * for a new script: "Add \<application name\>" (e.g. "Add 7-zip")